xalbd/chip8/README.md

 # CHIP-8 Emulator

 Chip-8 is a very small interpreted programming language developed in the 70s.
-I'm writing this emulator as an exercise to further understand CPUs and improve my C++.
+It's a simple language to emulate and is a nice exercise to understand how basic low-level principles work before moving on to creating more complex emulators.

+## Chip-8 Information

+Chip-8 has 16 16-bit general registers, 4kb of memory, interfaces through the user by placing sprites on a 64x32 monochrome screen and queries for input on a 16-key keypad.

+Every instruction in Chip-8 is two bytes long.
+Because Chip-8 is an interpreted language and not machine code, it is near-impossible to create a cycle-accurate emulation.
+Typically, each opcode is simply executed after a small delay in order to create roughly acccurate timings (as does this emulator).

 ## To-do List